Code-Institute-Submissions/Memory-Madness/README.md

 ## Credits:
-* Card rotate css code found on stackoverflow.com - user was web-tiki.
+* Card rotate css code found on [Stackoverflow](https://stackoverflow.com/) - user was web-tiki.
-* First 9 lines for function turn() taken from freeCodeCamp.org.
+* First 9 lines for function turn() taken from [freeCodeCamp](https://www.freecodecamp.org).
 * Shuffle card code taken from youtube shuffle card tutorial.
-* As mention previously if would like to credit the source for the images used, https://harrypotter.fandom.com/ and http://clipart-library.com/.
+* As mention previously I would like to credit the source for the images used, [fandom website](https://harrypotter.fandom.com/) and [Clipart Library](http://clipart-library.com/)..
-* For the animation code from https://www.codesdope.com/blog/article/css3-moving-cloud-animation-with-airplane/.
+* For the animation code from [codesdope.com](https://www.codesdope.com/blog/article/css3-moving-cloud-animation-with-airplane/).
-* Sound of wand credits go to soundbible.com recorded by Mike Koenig.
+* Sound of wand credits go to [soundbible](soundbible.com) recorded by Mike Koenig.

 ## Acknowledge:
-A big thank you must be give to my mentor, Simen, for his support and motivation through this project.
+A big thank you must be give to my mentor, [Simen Daehlin](github.com/Eventyret), for his support and motivation through this project.
 Also for the support and understanding given by student care.

 ## Final Notes:
 Going into this project I knew that learning Javascript was a challenge.
 Whilst developing the project it has helped me understand the language more and how powerful it is.